tanvirahmedonly/tanvirahmedonly/README.md

 I'm a web designer and developer.
 I have been doing web development for the last many years.

-I work with various technologies and programming languages including HTML5, CSS3, CSS3 Animation, Bootstrap, JavaScript, JQuery, JQuery Animation, PHP, MYSQL, and WordPress.
+I work with various technologies and programming languages including HTML5, CSS3, Sass, Bootstrap, Tailwind CSS, JavaScript, JQuery, React.js, PHP, MYSQL, Laravel, and WordPress.

-I will be glad to meet you for your next project.
+I love Entrepreneurship and like to collaborate on innovative and impactful projects!

-Thank you,
+Thank you, <br>
 Tanvir.

-Skills: HTML / CSS / BOOTSTRAP / JAVASCRIPT / JQUERY / PHP / MYSQL / WORDPRESS
+Skills: HTML, CSS, Sass, Bootstrap, Tailwind CSS, JavaScript / jQuery / React.js / PHP / MySQL / Laravel / WordPress

-- 🔭 I’m currently working on Fiverr
+- 🔭 I’m currently working on Upwork
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Laravel
 - 📫 How to reach me: tanvirahmedonly@gmail.com